 The board of directors reviews the Nasdaq listing standards definition of independence for Audit Committee members on an annual basis and has determined that all members of the Audit Committee are independent (as independence is currently defined in Rule 5605(c)(2)(A)(i) and (ii) of the Nasdaq listing standards).
-The Audit Committee held seven meetings during 2019.
+The Audit Committee held four meetings and acted through written consent in lieu of holding a meeting once during 2020.

-The board of directors determined that Ms. VanLent qualified, and Mr. Floroiu qualifies, as an "audit committee financial expert," as defined in applicable SEC rules.
-The board of directors made a qualitative assessment of each of Ms. VanLent's and Mr. Floroiu's level of knowledge and experience based on a number of factors, including Ms. VanLent's experience as a chief financial officer for public reporting companies and Mr. Floroiu's experience as Head of Finance, Strategy and Operations at AgenTus Therapeutics, Inc.
+The board of directors determined that Ms. Wilson qualifies as an "audit committee financial expert," as defined in applicable SEC rules.
+The board of directors made a qualitative assessment of Ms. Wilson's level of knowledge and experience based on a number of factors, including Ms. Wilson's experience as a chief financial officer for public reporting companies.